-Drawing and Design Foundations
+Drawing and Design Foundations First Semester

-First Semester

 Students who complete this course successfully will have a thorough understanding of contour, gesture, shading and other drawing alternatives.
 Students will understand basic perspective and the fundamentals of design organization, elements and principles.
 The two-dimensional design aspect of the course utilizes computers for image creation and alteration.
 All students will submit a major project in Studio Art 1.
-Daily sketchbook drawings constitute a significant part of the grade in this course.
-Class work will be graded by critiques.
+Regular sketchbook drawings constitute a significant part of the grade in this course.
+Class critiques will be an important part of the grading process.
 This course is also offered for core elective credit in Business/Technology.